 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Sunburg, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-If you are planning to retire in Minnesota, this neighborhood should be on your must-see list.
+In addition, if you are planning to retire in Minnesota, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Minnesota, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.9% of neighborhoods in MN.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.9% of neighborhoods in MN.
 If a Minnesota retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 18 people per square mile living here, this neighborhood is less crowded than 95.2% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 18 residents per square mile, is less crowded than 95.2% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Norwegian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 36.9% of this neighborhood's residents have Norwegian ancestry and 9.7% have Swedish ancestry.
+In fact, 36.0% of this neighborhood's residents have Norwegian ancestry and 8.4% have Swedish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The most common language spoken in the neighborhood is English, spoken by 97.8% of households.
+The most common language spoken in the neighborhood is English, spoken by 98.1% of households.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the neighborhood in Sunburg, MN, residents most commonly identify their ethnicity or ancestry as German (39.1%).
-There are also a number of people of Norwegian ancestry (36.9%), and residents who report Swedish roots (9.7%), and some of the residents are also of Irish ancestry (6.4%), along with some English ancestry residents (6.1%), among others.
+In the neighborhood in Sunburg, MN, residents most commonly identify their ethnicity or ancestry as German (38.6%).
+There are also a number of people of Norwegian ancestry (36.0%), and residents who report Swedish roots (8.4%), and some of the residents are also of Irish ancestry (7.0%), along with some English ancestry residents (6.8%), among others.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (50.3% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (47.8% of working residents), which is shorter than the time spent commuting to work for most Americans.

-Here most residents (82.9%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (7.2%) .
+Here most residents (81.2%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (6.2%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.